tsmith4014/ansible_linux_ubuntu/ansibleday2playbookREADME.md

 ### Ansible module “Copy”

 - Create a text file named "testfile1.txt" and write "Hello Ansible" with using vim.
 Then create a yaml file name "pb2.yml" and send the "testfile1.txt" to the hosts.
+- The file has been included in the repository but a key note here is this file must be placed in the same directory as the inventory file in the main node.

 ```yaml
 ---